sisoje/mv/README.md

 }
 ```

-For this purpose we use two protocols: `InterceptURLProtocol` and `MockURLProtocol`

-When we make snapshots then after each test run we "press" home button to indicate that the app needs to save network responses to the file.
+When we make snapshots then after each test run we simulate "press" home button to indicate that the app needs to save network responses to the file.

-Now thats how you get test coverage of about 70% easily, without test induced design damage.
+Now thats how you get test coverage of about 70% easily without test induced design damage.

 # Further reading